Spiker1992/memcached-experiment/README.md

 Memcached is one of the most popular caching applications.
 It's fast, it's simple and can be scaled.

-I want to test what RPS I get expect from a small node (1GB ram).
+I want to test what RPS I can expect from a small node (1GB RAM).
 I also want to see what impact a cluster of nodes would have on performance.

+I am thinking to run a test against Memcached directly and then the same but via Django.

+Things that I will measure are RPS and average latency.

 ## Exploring existing materials online